na-na-hi/renget/archive/sfbf5.md

 \>she's on her side now, allowing the chance for a long, slow kiss with the drooling opening of her tailbase
 \>a large splatter is still warm and dripping on the stone behind her, more satisfying than any Quest Complete stamp
 \>you sit rubbing her frills for the next hour, watching the scales between her legs slowly swell again
-\>it won't be the last time you feel the heat inside her tonight
+\>it won't be the last time you feel the heat inside her tonight%%

 ---
 ###*Magnamalo*